-- Stay out of floodwaters, and keep your kids out of them, too.
-If there's a flowing stream of water that goes above your ankles, it's time to stop and go a different route.
+- Stay out of floodwaters.
+Keep your kids out of them, too.
+If a flowing stream of water goes above your ankles, opt for a different route.

-- Stay alert at all times, but especially at night time when it's harder to notice floods.
+- Stay alert at all times, but especially at night when it's harder to notice floods.

 Has a flood already happened in your neighborhood?
 The following tips will help you get through the disaster as smoothly as possible:

 - Keep your children and pets away from dangerous areas with floodwater.

 - Observe your surroundings to ensure there aren't wild animals such as poisonous snakes that could pose a danger.
 Snakes occasionally come into your home with floods.

 - Enter your home only after officials report it is safe to do so.

 - Contact your fire department if you smell gas or hear hissing noises.

 - Wear proper protective gear to avoid injuries while cleaning up.